jdeskins/k8s-custom-dashboard/README.md

 ![Screenshot](screenshot.png)

-This will build the necessary project files on your local machine.
+This will create the necessary html and javascript files to run the dashboard from your local machine.
 The kubectl proxy command will start an internal server using the static dashboard files.

 Clone this repo: